Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 ---

+# Learning Resources

+In order to figure out how to make the CANVAS fully responsive, I found this video to be quite useful. https://www.youtube.com/watch?v=hm7py_lZkL8&t=98s

+Another great video I watched for debugging, which was recommended by CI's tutoring team, Tim Nelson was this https://www.youtube.com/watch?v=AX7uybwukkk

 # Credits

 Thanks to [Nathan Anderson](https://unsplash.com/@nathananderson) for the use of his image of space that was uploaded to [Unsplash](https://unsplash.com/)